 As our brands evolve we’re constantly updating and refining the Sketch UI Kit and Sketch Cloud Libraries.
 When a library element or style has changed Sketch will display a notification instructing you to update your library (in Sketch Preferences).
 When this is complete Sketch will display another notification and show you what elements have changed.
 You then have the option to apply the updates to your document.

 To swap brands simply run the Camilo plugin and select the desired brand.
 Any linked symbols, text styles and layer styles will be replaced with the new band assets.
 Elements and styles that don’t link to the Cloud Libraries will remain unchanged.
 Symbol overrides will also remain unchanged.

 Note: There will always be bespoke elements and components in any project.
 We recommend keeping these to a minimum particularly when the application is multi-brand.

 Handing over to developers

 We typically use Zeplin, InVision or Sketch Cloud for sharing files with developers.
 These work okay however they don’t allow us to use the explicit name of an element.
-For example, when specifying elements from the GUI Framework we refer to them by their name - ‘Striped Row Table’ or ‘Primary Soft Button’.
+For example, when specifying elements from the Design System we refer to them by their name - ‘Striped Row Table’ or ‘Primary Soft Button’.
 This is all the developer needs to know.
 The CSS will take care of the styles.
 We’re still investigating collaboration software however there’s no substitute for the designer developer partnership.
 If logistics don’t permit this then it’s the responsibility of the designer to ensure that their designs are communicated thoroughly and the integrity of the design is maintained during build.

 Building a prototype